-Not all bond failures are created equal.
-Deciding what course of action to take once failure occurs depends greatly on where in the material system (the combination of the materials being bonded which includes the adhesive or coating as well) the bond is severing.
+Not all adhesion failures are created equal.
+Deciding what course of action to take once failure occurs depends greatly on where in the material system (the combination of the materials being bonded, which includes the adhesive or coating system) the bond is severing.

-All adhesion failure can be classified by lumping them into one of three buckets: adhesive failure, substrate failure or cohesive failure.
-Determining which kind of failure your material system is experiencing is the first step in knowing how to remediate the issue.
+Adhesion failures can be classified by lumping them into one of three buckets: adhesive failure, substrate failure, or cohesive failure.
+Determining which kind of failure your material system is experiencing is the first troubleshooting step, and knowing how to remediate the issue.

-- Adhesive failure - a failure that occurs at the interface of the adhesive or coating and the material being adhered to.
+- Adhesive failure - a failure that occurs at the interface of the adherend or coating and the material being adhered to.

 - Substrate failure - a failure with the bulk material of the metal, polymer, etc. being bonded or coated.

-- Cohesive failure - a failure within the bulk material of the adhesive or coating itself.
+- Cohesive failure - a failure within the bond line of the bulk material of the adhesive or coating itself.

-If you analyze the nature of the failure and determine it to be cohesive or substrate, then you need to look at the mechanics of the bonding, coating or printing operation because there is possibly something inherently flawed in the constituent parts.
+If you analyze the nature of the bond failure and determine whether it is cohesive or substrate, then you need to look at the mechanics of the bonding, coating, or printing operation because there is possibly something inherently flawed in the constituent parts.
 There could also be an issue with the curing steps not fully finishing the job.
-For instance, the adhesive may not be strong enough to hold to the extent mandated by the performance requirements or it is not being cured properly and therefore is causing inconsistencies in a coating or ink.
+For instance, the adhesive layer may not be strong enough to hold to the load mandated by the performance requirements, or it is not being cured properly and, therefore, is causing inconsistencies in a coating or ink.

-One method of testing bond strength limits is with an Instron Universal Testing Machine.
-This video demonstrates how the machine breaks a bond in order for the failure to be examined further.
-Depending on how much glue remains on either side of the material surface you can determine which one of the three types of failure modes you're witnessing.
+An effective adhesion test to assess bond strength is by employing an Instron Universal Testing Machine to conduct a lap shear test.
+This video showcases the process of the lap shear test, where a bond is intentionally broken while simultaneously measuring the amount of force required to achieve the breakage.
+Through this method, the adhesive strength of the bonded joints can be accurately determined.
+Depending on how much adhesive remains on either side of the material surface, you can determine which one of the three types of failure modes you're witnessing.

-If the failure is adhesive, then the root cause of the problem lies somewhere upstream.
+If the failure is the adhesive, then the root cause of the problem lies somewhere upstream.

 Adhesive failure indicates an inability for the two things being bonded together to properly adhere at the top few molecular layers of the material.
-This kind of failure can be identified by observing the way the adhesive remains on only one side of the material (image of aluminum with black adhesive failing with adhesive only on one coupon).
-The adhesion was never able to occur on a chemical level, which is where adhesion happens.
+This type of failure can be recognized by the presence of adhesive on only one side of the material (illustrated by an image of aluminum with black adhesive failing, where the adhesive is only found on one surface).
+This indicates that the chemical-level adhesion—which is where true bonding takes place—never occurred.

-When bonds are experiencing adhesive failure you must work backwards through the production process to explore what has not been controlled and optimized to meet the performance standards.
+When bonds are experiencing adhesive failure, you must work backward through the production process to explore what has not been controlled and optimized to meet the performance standards.

 It’s important to get a handle on the frequency of the failure.
 Does it happen in batches?
 Is it strictly intermittent?
 Can the failures be narrowed down to happening during specific time periods?
-The answers to these questions could offer clues as to where the failure is originating.
+The answers to these questions could offer clues as to where the root cause of failure is originating.

-The nature of the adhesion failures and the times it is occurring offers insight into where to look when conducting root cause analysis.
+The nature of the adhesion failure and the times it is occurring offer insight into where to look when conducting root cause analysis.
 Look for changes in the process that are only occurring during the intervals the adhesion problems are determined to be happening.

 Finding these inconsistencies in the adhesion process and building certainty back into the process can go a long way to creating predictability.

-The surface quality (how ready for adhesion the surface is) needs to be quantitatively evaluated at before every step that alters the surface.
+The surface quality (how ready for adhesion the surface is) needs to be quantitatively evaluated before every step that alters the surface.
 Then, after the operation, it is crucial to evaluate the surface again in order to get a measurable value of the change that is happening.
-If the change to the surface meets the requirements set forth then the step is at its optimal settings.
-If this isn’t the case then the parameters need to be configured to produce the necessary outcome.
+If the change to the surface meets the requirements set forth, then the step is at its optimal setting.
+If this isn’t the case, then the parameters need to be configured to produce the necessary outcome.

-Activation in the form of plasma treatment, corona treatment, flame treatment, chemical etching and some abrading operations have become widely used in manufacturing as advanced materials are becoming common substrates in the designs of new products.
-In order for these operations to properly activate the surfaces they are treating, a cleaning step may be required beforehand to remove oils or other debris so that the true bond surface can be revealed and accept the treatment.
+Surface activation in the form of plasma treatment, corona treatment, flame treatment, chemical etching, and abrasion operations have become widely used in manufacturing as advanced materials are becoming common substrates in the designs of new products.
+To ensure the effectiveness of these surface preparation processes, it may be necessary to perform a cleaning step beforehand.
+This step helps eliminate any oils or debris present on the surface, allowing for proper activation and treatment of the true bond surface.